calebmallery/PqsE_evolution_manuscript_methods/PqsE_HhqE_ortholog_workflow.md

     I searched for \s-\sAssembly\s and replaced with "_"

-I followed the same as above for `PqsE_ortholog.csv` except none of the species names had "assembly" on the end
+I followed the same as above for `PqsE_ortholog.csv`.

 The two cleaned files were renamed `PqsE_ortholog.faa` and `HhqE_ortholog.faa` and concatonated into one file `PqsE_HhqE_ortholog.faa`